gwleuverink/bundle/docs/integrations/laravel-livewire.md

 Since the `@once` directive is added internally you are safe to use these imports in multiple blade components.
 Only the first one will be rendered.

 Because of this you are able to create Alpine/Blade components with composable JS dependencies.
-For example, a calendar input may include imports for both Alpine & fullcalendar.js, regardless if those are used elsewhere on the page.
+For example, a calendar input may include imports for both Alpine plugins & fullcalendar.js, regardless if those are used elsewhere on the page.

 This opens up a whole new dimension to fully portable Blade components!
 But use with care.
 Shared dependencies [are not chunked](https://laravel-bundle.dev/caveats.html#code-splitting).